Overview — What Each Platform Does

 Choose Mailforge If…

-Choose Mailforge if you're testing cold email at very small scale (under 50 mailboxes) and want campaign management built into the platform.
-The free plan and low minimum make Mailforge a good starting point for experimentation.
+Choose Mailforge if you're testing cold email at very small scale (under 50 mailboxes) and want a low entry point.
+The 10-slot minimum (~$30/month) makes Mailforge an accessible starting point for experimentation.
 If you frequently rotate mailboxes and value the slot-based model, Mailforge's approach can be convenient.

 The Verdict

 ColdRelay delivers superior infrastructure at a lower price point.
 Dedicated IPs and isolated tenants are a clear quality advantage over Mailforge's shared IP model — especially at scale where shared infrastructure risks multiply.
 ColdRelay is cheaper at every volume level and offers a concrete inbox guarantee.
-Mailforge has a lower entry barrier and built-in campaign features, making it suitable for early-stage testing, but operations serious about deliverability will outgrow shared infrastructure quickly.
+Mailforge has a lower entry barrier, making it suitable for early-stage testing, but operations serious about deliverability will outgrow shared infrastructure quickly.

 Frequently Asked Questions